ethanmorgan0/silent-sky/unity/ASSET_SETUP.md

 6. Set all margins to 0

 ### 3. Sector Prefab Setup
-Create a prefab for individual sectors:
+Create a prefab for individual sectors (hexagonal shape, JWST-style):

 #### Option A: Simple Setup (Recommended for MVP)
 1. Right-click in Hierarchy → **UI → Image**
 2. Name it `SectorPrefab`
 3. Set Image color to white (or any default color)
 4. Set RectTransform size to **100x100** (or your preferred size)
+   - Note: The hexagon sprite will be generated automatically by `HexagonSpriteGenerator`
+   - The Image component's sprite will be set programmatically to a hexagon shape
 5. Add a **Text** component as a child:
    - Right-click `SectorPrefab` → **UI → Text - TextMeshPro** (or **UI → Legacy → Text**)
    - Name it `LabelText`